For many of our international students, online study may be new to you or you may be returning to your online studies;

 • Your mentor will email you a Zoom link and information to join the session.
 We strongly encourage all of our online students to join these informative and interactive sessions aimed at building your online peer community, learning a bit more about New Zealand and giving you the chance to ask any questions you may have, big or small!

-• The first session ‘Move-in Day’ will be scheduled within the first two weeks of classes
+• The first session ‘Move-in Day’ will be scheduled within the first two weeks of classes.

-• All new and returning online students will be part of these Connect Sessions
+• All new and returning online students will be part of these Connect Sessions.

-However, if you have already completed at least one semester online you can choose whether you wish to continue being supported by an on-campus student mentor.
+If you have already completed at least one semester online you can choose whether you wish to continue being supported by an on-campus student mentor.
 Complete the form here and we'll get back to you with more information about the programme.

 Bachelor of Engineering, Hons.